Whole30 Roasted Grapefruit Chicken

 Instructions

-In a small bowl, stir together 1½ Tbsp salt, 1 tsp pepper, granulated garlic, marjoram, paprika, and cayenne and stir until combined.
-In another small bowl, stir together the grapefruit juice and 2 Tbsp of olive oil.
+In a small bowl, stir together 1½ tablespoon salt, 1 teaspoon pepper, granulated garlic, marjoram, paprika, and cayenne and stir until combined.
+In another small bowl, stir together the grapefruit juice and 2 tablespoons of olive oil.

 When ready to cook the chicken, preheat oven to 350°F. Line a baking sheet with parchment paper and place the chicken on it.

-In a medium bowl, add the carrots, potatoes, onions and garlic cloves, 1 Tbsp of olive oil, 1 tsp salt, ½ tsp pepper, toss to coat.
+In a medium bowl, add the carrots, potatoes, onions and garlic cloves, 1 tablespoon of olive oil, 1 teaspoon salt, ½ teaspoon pepper, toss to coat.
 Distribute them evenly around the chicken on the baking sheet.
 Fold a juiced ½ grapefruit and stuff into the opening of the chicken.

 Cook the chicken for 30 minutes.
 Remove from oven and baste and with the olive oil and grapefruit juice mixture.
 Then continue cooking, basting every 15 minutes.
 Cooking time is about 20 minutes a pound, so a 4 pound chicken should take about an hour and 20 minutes.
 If chicken starts to get too brown, cover loosely with aluminum foil.